remrin

 Warning

-Here, you will be prompted that you are about to publish a Workers service.
-The last time this service was published was through the Cloudflare Dashboard.
-Any edits made through the Cloudflare Dashboard will be overwritten by your local code and configuration.
+You will be prompted that you are about to publish a Workers service, which was last published through the Cloudflare Dashboard.
+Edits made through the Cloudflare Dashboard will be overwritten by your local code and configuration.

 image